CaptainCrowbar/rs-core/docs/index.md

 ## Introduction

 This is a set of basic utilities that I use throughout my C++ code, collected here to avoid widespread duplication.
+Basically I put stuff in here when I get tired of re-implementing it in multiple projects.

 Requires C++23.
+Not yet tested on all compilers.

 ## Index of headers